sellerie98/Vibrance/README.md

 # Vibrance
-My simple vibrance script to toggle colour vibrance on all active displays.
+My simple vibrance bash script to toggle colour vibrance on all active displays.